 - Peel and slice the yams, sweet potatoes, and plantains into big pieces.

-- Submerge the yam and sweet potatoes in a bowl of water.
+- Rinse the yam and sweet potatoes in a bowl of water.

 - Clean, rinse, and slice the mackerel into four pieces.